fab5code/guirecognizer/docs/example/otteretto.rst

-The code is available at `https://github.com/fab5code/guirecognizer/tree/main/examples/otteretto <https://github.com/fab5code/guirecognizer/tree/main/examples/otteretto>`_ with instructions to run the bot.
+The code is available at `https://github.com/fab5code/guirecognizer/tree/main/examples/otteretto <https://github.com/fab5code/guirecognizer/tree/main/examples/otteretto>`_ and includes instructions to run the bot.
 The bot plays the game automatically.

 Let's explain how to retrieve some game information using the pixels of the screen.